abom-me/flutter_course_utas/README.md

 ## Course Outline

-### Day 1:
+### Day 2:
-- Introduction to Flutter
-- Install Flutter
+- Using Flutter Widgets
+- Send data to another screen
-- Create a new Flutter project
+- Learn about Flutter Packages
-- Run the project
-- Understand the project structure
-- Understand the main.dart file

 -----

 ### How to install Flutter
-  You can find the installation guide in the [Flutter Installation Guide](https://docs.flutter.dev/get-started/install)
+  You can find the Packages website [Flutter Packages](https://pub.dev/)

-  Also you can find the installation guide in the [Youtube video](https://www.youtube.com/watch?v=bt58doQ_-tQ)